luoser/bitmoji-slack-commands/README.md

-## best joint slack bitmoji commands
+## best Friendmoji slack commands!
 yes, i have been collecting these throughout my work days.

-to see the joint bitmoji just type `/bitmoji @username command`.
+to see the friendmoji just type `/bitmoji @username command`.
 HOT TIP you can also @yourself.

 ```
 achoo